Option lists are two-column lists of command-line options and descriptions,

 Here, a bigger number means a better match, i.e. Setting a higher license score

-translates to a higher threshold (with equal or less number of matches).
+translates to a higher threshold (with equal or smaller number of matches).

 --license-text